 I hope I have given you a few things to think about and I hope you will try some, if not all of them.

-I would love to hear about your favourite low-cost beauty treatments.
+I would love to hear about your favorite low-cost beauty treatments.